adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ## Building the Lab
 1. First head over to the `packer` directory.
 You'll see another README that will show you how to get the AMI built, that is required for this lab.
 It should only take you about 5 minutes to subscribe an a CentOS 7 AMI and run 1 packer command.
 Once you're done with that, proceed to step 2 below.

 2. Now we can spin up the lab.
 You'll get an IP address you can ssh to, using the private key from the keypair you created previously.
-You don't have to include `--auto-approve` if you don't want to.
-- you must `cd ..` and go back into the root of the repo to run Terraform, as you were previously working in the the `packer` directory for step 1.
+You must `cd ..` and go back into the root of the repo to run Terraform, as you were previously working in the the `packer` directory for step 1.
 ```
 terraform apply --var-file=cka_lab.tfvars --auto-approve
 ...